 "Here."
 Jim held out a handkerchief.
 I mopped up the tears that had escaped.
 He said, "It was breaking his mum's heart to see her boy and know he'd never grow up."
 He jerked his head toward Melanie.
 "She cries over him too.
 That's why Smash stays invisible most days."

 Remus was dividing his attention between the others and me, never lowering his wand.
 He said, "Molly O'Neill cries over losing her daughter."

-Melanie burst into tears, burying her face against her partner's chest.
+Melanie burst into sobs, burying her face against her partner's chest.